Cyber Threat Intelligence - Blockchain Investigations

 My goal is to determine whether I can link them to any profiles or accounts on other sites or forums.
 Starting with the administration of Site A, it is now time to cross-reference that intelligence profile and search for any useful information.
 I was able to trace the username across various forums, one of which is xss[.]is.
 In case you’re unfamiliar, “xss is a Russian forum that hosts discussions on vulnerabilities, exploitation, malware, and various other cyber-related topics.” great forum.

 To thoroughly scope the profile, I initiated a quick crawl to retrieve a link.
 Upon checking the link, I received no response, indicating that the site is no longer operational.
-Additionally, the profile associated with it has been inactive since the last recorded activity in 2021, which mean’s the link is down and the profile was create before all this mess, So I run the site through WebBackMachine to see if any snapshots are available,
+Plus, the profile associated with it has been inactive since the last recorded activity in 2021, which mean’s the link is down and the profile was create before all this mess, So I run the site through WebBackMachine to see if any snapshots are available,

 img

 The site contains snapshots dating back to approximately 2018, with additional snapshots from 2019, 2020, and 2021.
-It’s time to conduct a manual inspection of these snapshots.

-As we delve into the snapshots, we discover a subdomain labeled ‘Sub’ and ‘Services.’
+As we go into the snapshots, we discover a subdomain labeled ‘Sub’ and ‘Services.’
 Interestingly, it turns out that the site was offering (Pen-Testing) services before it went offline, What’s even more intriguing is that before it transformed into a service, it started as a personal blog in the 2018 snapshot.
 This blog featured articles on hacking, tools, and related topics.

 As we carefully examine all of this, we managed to collect the following information: